shagun25/shagun25/README.md

 ## I'm in Pre-final year!

-- 🔭 I’m currently working on Flutter!
+- 🔭 I’m currently working on MEARN!
 - 🌱 Want to learn everything 🤣
 - 👯 I’m looking to collaborate with others having same interest as of mine.
-- 🥅 2021 Goals: Contribute more to Open Source projects.
+- 🥅 2022 Goals: Contribute more to Open Source projects.
 - ⚡ Fun fact: I love to do art and craft work.

 ### Spotify Playing 🎧